telaminai/dataflow-docs/index.md

 DataFlow stream api combines event feeds and user functions into a processing directed acyclic graph.
 Wiring and dispatch is automatically resolved by DataFlowBuilder.
 The returned DataFlow instance exposes a simple onEvent method for integration into a host application.

+Both analytical and control functions are connected in a DataFlow, giving full agentic behaviour in response to real time input events.

 <div class="tab">
   <button class="tablinks2" onclick="openTab2(event, 'Windowing')" id="defaultExample">Windowing</button>